TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

     Now, $"size"(tau) #d 1 + "size"(t_1) + "size"(t_2) + "size"(t_3) + ... + "size"(t_(n-1)) + "size"(t_n)$

-    Thus, we can see that each term in the right-hand side terminates.\ Therefore, the left-hand side $"size"(tau)$,\ being defined as well-defined combination of these terms,\ must also terminate.
+    Thus, we can see that each term in the right-hand side terminates.\ Therefore, the left-hand side "$"size"(tau)$",\ being defined as a well-defined combination of these terms,\ must also terminate.

     Hence $phi_(tau)$ is proved!
 ]